zhullyb/monyhar/monyhar/docs/clang_tidy.md

-Once the above update has been made, run `gclient runhooks`, and clang-tidy should appear at `src/third_party/llvm-build/Release+Asserts/bin/clang-tidy` if your Chromium tree is sufficiently up-to-date.
+Once the above update has been made, run `gclient runhooks`, and clang-tidy should appear at `src/third_party/llvm-build/Release+Asserts/bin/clang-tidy` if your Monyhar tree is sufficiently up-to-date.

 ### Running clang-tidy locally